From harmonics to frequencies

 Originally, music was improvised.
 Musicians let themselves be guided by their inspiration of the moment.
 But as says the beautiful Brazilian song Canções e Mementos: "there are moments that marry song”.
 And those magical moments come when they please...

-So, by memorizing compositions, musicians could more easily recall the subtleties of their notes and scales.
+So, by memorizing their compositions, musicians could more easily recall the subtleties of the notes and scales that came to them out of inspiration.

 Then, to convey them better, the compositions had to be written down.